 Well, as it happens, to truly fuck things up so spectacularly that it beggars belief you simply have to have the gigantic incompetence that comes with being Old Mutual/Nedbank.

-So far, the cash has been dispensed - AFTER Old Mutual and Nedbank have taken their (maximum) fees for administering the estate as the appointed executors.
+So far, only the cash in the bank accounts has been dispensed - as mentioned, AFTER Old Mutual and Nedbank have taken their (maximum) fees for administering the estate as the appointed executors.

 And if you don't think they will, then I have some moonland to sell you.
-Because that is precisely what they have done to my aunt's estate, my dad's estate and everyone else I have spoken to as well.
+Because that is precisely what they have done to my aunt's estate, my dad's estate and everyone else's estate that I have spoken to as well.

 Right.
 The exact same laws that apply to Zuma apply to the Nedbank/Old Mutual conglomerates.
-Go for it!
+So, yeah, man, go for it!
 Take them on.
 Try get an Ombudsman once you're passed their PR spoofs and "promises" that really, "we're not like that".

 It's about the money sunshine.
 And remember?
 You're dead.
 It's not yours anymore.
 It's theirs.
-And it is YOUR heirs that are left to deal with these fuckwits who pay themselves from your money, FIRST, and then have precisely zero incentive whatsoever other than to coerce/convince your heirs to invest with them!
+And it is YOUR heirs that are left to deal with these fuckwits who pay themselves from your money, FIRST, and then have precisely zero incentive whatsoever other than to coerce/convince your heirs to invest with them.
+Because to a man, that is exactly what they all do.

 You can't make this shit up.
 If it wasn't so disgustingly repellant in its poor taste it might even be funny as to the lengths they would go to to peddle their "investment advice".

-DO NOT MAKE A BANK YOUR EXECUTOR!
-EVER!
+So it's simple: DO NOT MAKE A BANK YOUR EXECUTOR!

 The ultimate irony is this.
 Once you're permanently silent, you're permanently disempowered.
 Your heirs have zero rights.
 They don't even have the legal standing to request a statement of account of monies acrrued to or disbursed by the executor.
 The executor is legally obliged to give them zero information whatsoever.

 They will tell you that they will keep them informed.
 But as I have learned long ago, if it's not the law, and if it is not written down in a legally binding agreement, it's just words.
-And, when it comes to the likes of these behemoths that earn trillions in fees handling estates (you figure out what 4.025% of every single person's final nett wealth is), who pay themselves upfront, in full do you really think you have the nounce to take them on if they decide to break their legal contract or fail to fulfill any of their many many bullshit promises they make to you?
+And, when it comes to the likes of these behemoths that earn trillions in fees handling estates (you figure out what 4.025% of every single person's final nett wealth is added up after Covid), who pay themselves upfront, in full do you really think you have the nounce to take them on if they decide to break their legal contract or fail to fulfill any of their many many bullshit promises they made to your dearly departed?

 You'd be mad.